Eurydia/notes-on-clean-programming-language/content/_index.md

 name paramA paramB = expression
 ```

-This control form is enough for a valid function definition.
+A single control form is enough for a valid function definition.

 #### Example Function Definition

-The simplest functions consist of one implementation.
+To demonstrate a practical function definition, a function called `negate` is describe as the following:
+- it accepts one integer as argument, and
+- it returns the negated value of the given integer.

 ```
 // Language: Clean